csabogalortiz/Preview-Card/README.md

-# 🚀 Dev Mode in Figma - Learning Project
+# 🚀 Dev Mode in Figma

 ## 📖 About